sc-forks/solidity-coverage/docs/testrpc-sc.md

 # How to upgrade testrpc-sc

 Warning: this is a birds nest.
 Any ideas for improvement, however small, are welcome.
-Document may contain inaccuracies.

 ### testrpc-sc:
 + published on `npm` as `ethereumjs-testrpc-sc`